The council or board of a public school works with the school community to achieve the best outcomes for students.

 A new program called Linking Schools and Communities has been developed to support council/board members in their role.
 The program provides them with training and online resources that are accessible, flexible and respond to the changing needs of councils/boards.

-Innovation and Governance
+Leadership, Innovation and Strategy

 WACSSO (for P&C members)